Krishna Kant

 Collaboration and Funding: During my tenure at

-proposals.
-Two of these proposals were funded and supported much of my
+funding proposals.
+Two of these proposals were funded and supported much

-joint research with UC/Davis.
-In addition, during 2004-5, I spent one
+of my joint research with UC/Davis.
+In addition, during 2004-5, I spent

-year as a visiting researcher at UC/Davis to study advanced transport features
+one year as a visiting researcher at UC/Davis to study advanced transport

-involved close supervision of two Ph.D. students.
-I also worked closely
+on these projects involved close supervision of two Ph.D. students.
+I

-I also carried out key work in two areas of Internet robustness: impact of
+also carried out key work in two areas of Internet robustness: impact of large

-large scale failures on the behavior of inter-domain routing via the BGP
+scale failures on the behavior of inter-domain routing via the BGP protocol,

-protocol, and robustness issues associated with plain and secure domain name
+and robustness issues associated with plain and secure domain name service

 R&D